osrf/gazebo_tutorials/ros_urdf/tutorial.md

-To deal with this issue, a new format called the [Simulation Description Format](http://sdformat.org) (SDF) was created for use in Gazebo to solve the shortcomings of URDF.
+To deal with this issue, a new format called the [Simulation Description Format](http://sdformat.org) (SDF) was created for use in Gazebo-classic to solve the shortcomings of URDF.
 SDF is a complete description for everything from the world level down to the robot level.
 It is scalable, and makes it easy to add and modify elements.
 The SDF format is itself described using XML, which facilitates a simple upgrade tool to migrate old versions to new versions.
 It is also self-descriptive.

-It is the intention of this author to make URDFs as fully documented and supported in Gazebo as possible, but it is relevant to the reader to understand why the two formats exist and the shortcomings of both.
+It is the intention of this author to make URDFs as fully documented and supported in Gazebo-classic as possible, but it is relevant to the reader to understand why the two formats exist and the shortcomings of both.
 It would be nice if more work was put into URDFs to update them to the current needs of robotics.

 ## Overview of Converting to Gazebo